• Skip to primary navigation

 Robinhood

-Robinhood offers commission-free ETF trading and no account minimum.
-They are another user-friendly option.
+Robinhood is a commission-free trading platform that allows you to invest in ETFs without paying any fees.
+This can be advantageous if you are just starting out and want to keep your costs low.
 However, if you plan to invest in mutual funds, Robinhood may not be the best option.

 Should You Invest in Nickel?